 7. History of Abuse

-While a history of abuse does not prove that your loved one got neglected or abused, you can establish the character of a nursing home by explaining past issues.
+While a history of abuse does not prove that your loved one was neglected or abused, you can establish the character of a nursing home by explaining past issues.

 8. Medication Bills